Remi-Coulom/joedb/doc/source/concurrency.rst

 A client is made of two parts: the local part (stored in a file), and the connection part.
 A client can handle concurrency for both parts simultaneously.
-That is to say, it is possible for two different clients to share a connection to the same remote server, and also share the same local file.
+That is to say, it is possible for two different clients running on the same machine to share a connection to the same remote server, and also share the same local file.

 .. _backup_client: